ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This field contains a pointer to the public specification defining the error, if one exists.

 This registry has been initially populated by the values in {{error-types}}.
 The Reference column for all of these entries refers to this document.

+## ACE Groupcomm Rekeying Schemes {#iana-ace-groupcomm-rekeying-schemes}

+This specification establishes the "ACE Groupcomm Rekeying Schemes" IANA registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+Expert review guidelines are provided in {{review}}.
+It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

+The columns of this registry are:

+* Value: The value to be used to identify the group rekeying scheme.
+The value MUST be unique.
+The value can be a positive integer or a negative integer.
+Integer values between 0 and 255 are designated as Standards Track Document required.
+Integer values from 256 to 65535 are designated as Specification Required.
+Integer values greater than 65535 are designated as expert review.
+Integer values less than -65536 are marked as private use.

+* Name: The name of the group rekeying scheme.

+* Description: This field contains a brief description of the group rekeying scheme.

+* Reference: This field contains a pointer to the public specification defining the group rekeying scheme, if one exists.

+This registry has been initially populated by the value in {{rekeying-scheme-0}}.

 ## Expert Review Instructions {#review}